The Canine-Human Bond: Why Dogs Are “Smarter Than Chimps.”

 Jeremijenko wrote: “The primary behavior of each individual dog is the drive to locate a material that effects their specific sensor.
 Once a material is detected, further geometric sampling ... will seek to move the dog and the sensor closer to the source of the material.
 In order to collect samples from a larger area, the pack of dogs is programmed with the ability to follow at a distance the individual with the strongest sensor reading.”

-Except for the rule about maintaining a certain distance from other pack members, this explains how there seems to be a pack leader when wolves hunt, and is very close to the way wolves hunt in Coppinger’s virtual model.
+Except for the rule about maintaining a certain distance from other pack members, this explains how there seems to be a pack leader when wolves hunt, and is very close to the way they hunt in Coppinger’s virtual model.

 Since the purpose of the robotic dogs project was to implement a way of finding toxins without posing a danger to humans (or real dogs), not to simulate actual pack behavior, the results aren’t as clear cut as they’d be if the robots were programmed for other behaviors, yet the simple patterns of “behavior” the robots produced were in some ways strikingly similar to the way wolves pursue prey, at least in the initial stages of the hunt.

-Loose Social Arrangements Meanwhile, Coppinger says that when wolves don’t need to hunt large prey, they don’t form packs.
+Meanwhile, Coppinger says that when wolves don’t need to hunt large prey, they don’t form packs.
 “They have loose social arrangements,” Coppinger said in a 2004 online discussion, hosted by The Washington Post, “but they’re not a real pack.”

 Canine social interactions are wonderfully complex.
 But it’s not because dogs and wolves have pack leaders, or are capable of abstract or conceptual thinking, or have a rudimentary capacity for language.
 A simple look at the size and shape of their brains shows that they don’t have the cognitive architecture for it.
 What they do have--and this is more true of dogs than wolves--is the ability to interact in socially complex ways, with a highly adaptive and flexible system of responses.
 Chimps are less flexible because they don’t hunt large prey as a group, so they have no ability to tune into one another’s wavelengths the way wolves and dogs do.
 (Wolves do it while hunting; dogs do it most notably while engaging in free play.)

-The Whole Is Smarter Than the Sum of Its Parts Why are dogs capable of more complex social behaviors than wolves or chimps?
+Why are dogs capable of more complex social behaviors than wolves or chimps?
 I think it’s because of their interactions with us.
 In a self-emergent system, the whole is always smarter than the sum of its parts, meaning that individual wolves aren’t super-intelligent, but that the wolf pack is.

 The same basic principle holds true for the “packs” that dogs form with us.
 And it’s why so much of dognitive science is presently devoted to the unfounded and somewhat irrational idea that dogs are smarter than chimps, despite the fact that a dog’s brain is much smaller and far less-developed.
 The truth is that, individually, dogs are nowhere near as “smart” as chimps.
 But when they interact with us, they are.
 That’s because the dog-human bond also operates as a self-emergent system.